TheKhafre/testNode/README.md

-This repository gives an in-depth explanation of the step by step approach to deploy and manage a celo node. the repo consists of the source code for deploying a celo node on the alfajores network using javascript by calling the ethers API which connects the dapp to the celo blockchain
+This repository gives an in-depth explanation of the step by step approach to deploy and manage a celo node. the repo consists of the source code for deploying a celo node on the alfajores network using javascript by calling the ethers API which connects the dapp to the celo blockchain remember to first of all install the ethers and the celo tools package by running the command npm install ethers @celo-tools/celo-ethers-wrapper before deploying the index file which will make it easy to make the API call